-Astro supports a brand new light theme along with the original and default dark theme.
+Astro supports a light theme along with the original, default dark theme.

 By convention, the Global Status Bar and its enclosed elements will always use the dark theme styling.

 It is important to determine the users’ environment and select the appropriate theme.
 In low-light operating environments where users’ pupils expand to allow more light to enter the cornea, a light-themed UI can be glaring and cause eye strain.
 Conversely, in a bright operating environment where the pupil contracts, letting less light in, dark-themed UIs can lose distinction and readability.